dbuonomo/community-store-import/README.md

 * v1.4.2

 ## Column Headings
-The first row of the CSV file must contain column headings.
-Column headings must be named as follows:
+The first row of the CSV file must contain column headings as defined below.
+Columns headings that do not match any of the prescribed column names will be ignored.

 ### Required
 Column Name | CS Version